 In December 2019, the FASB issued ASU 2019-12, "Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes".
 The amendments in this Update simplify the accounting for income taxes by removing certain exceptions to the general principles in Topic 740.
 The amendments also improve consistent application of and simplify GAAP for other areas of Topic 740 by clarifying and amending existing guidance.
 For public business entities, the amendments in this Update are effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2020.
-For all other entities, the amendments are effective for fiscal years beginning after December 15, 2021, and interim periods within fiscal years beginning after December 15, 2022.
-Early adoption of the amendments is permitted, including adoption in any interim period for (1) public business entities for periods for which financial statements have not yet been issued and (2) all other entities for periods for which financial statements have not yet been made available for issuance.
-An entity that elects to early adopt the amendments in an interim period should reflect any adjustments as of the beginning of the annual period that includes that interim period.
+For all other entities, the amendments are effective for fiscal years beginning after December 15, 2022.
+Early adoption of the amendments is permitted, including adoption in any interim period for (1) public business entities for periods for which financial statements have not yet been issued and (2) all other entities for periods for which financial statements have not yet been in an interim period should reflect any adjustments as of the beginning of the annual period that includes that interim period.
 Additionally, an entity that elects early adoption must adopt all the amendments in the same period.
 The Company is currently evaluating the impact of this new standard on Company's consolidated financial statements and related disclosures.

 In August 2020, the FASB issued ASU 2020-06, "Debt - Debt Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging - Contracts in Entity's Own Equity (Subtopic 815-40)".
 The amendment in this Update is to address issues identified as a result of the complexity associated with applying generally accepted accounting principles (GAAP) for certain financial instruments with characteristics of liabilities and equity.
 For convertible instruments, the Board decided to reduce the number of accounting models for convertible debt instruments and convertible preferred stock.
 Limiting the accounting models results in fewer embedded conversion features being separately recognized from the host contract as compared with current GAAP.
 Convertible instruments that continue to be subject to separation models are (1) those with embedded conversion features that are not clearly and closely related to the host contract, that meet the definition of a derivative, and that do not qualify for a scope exception from derivative accounting and (2) convertible debt instruments issued with substantial premiums for which the premiums are recorded as paid-in capital.
 The amendments in this Update are effective for public business entities that meet the definition of a Securities and Exchange Commission (SEC) filer, excluding entities eligible to be smaller reporting companies as defined by the SEC, for fiscal years beginning after December 15, 2021, including interim periods within those fiscal years.
 For all other entities, the amendments are effective for fiscal years beginning after December 15, 2023, including interim periods within those fiscal years.
-Early adoption is permitted, but no earlier than fiscal years beginning after December 15, 2020, including interim periods within those fiscal years.
-The Board specified that an entity should adopt the guidance as of the beginning of its annual fiscal year.
-The Company has not early adopted this update and it will become effective on July 1, 2024 as the Company is qualifi
+Early adoption is permitted, but no earlier than fiscal years.
+The Company has not early adopted this update and it will become effective on July 1, 2024 as the Company is qualified as an emerging growth company.
+The Company does not believe the adoption of this ASU would have a material effect on the Company's consolidated financial statements and related disclosures.